 Now viewing the identical browser screen, the agent can demonstrate navigation by highlighting elements or using a pointer tool to guide clicks.
 They may also manipulate form fields to assist data entry.
 Customers maintain mouse and keyboard control on their end to fill information securely at their own pace.

 If any troubleshooting is required, the agent can instantly verify issues on the customer's screen and help diagnose solutions.
-Whether addressing navigation difficulties, shopping cart problems, or explaining complex functionality, the agent resolves in real-time while visually engaged.
+Regardless of addressing navigation difficulties, shopping cart problems, or explaining complex functionality, agents help customers in completing their purchase, reducing frustration during checkout.

 Once the session is complete, the connection closes and browsers return to their original separate state.
 For security, all actions are tracked and archived in a transcript along with the chat dialog.

-This simplified technical flow allows website visitors to tap into specialized visual assistance instantly through their browser.
+This simplified technical flow allows website visitors to tap into specialized visual assistance instantly through their web interface.

 What is the Difference Between Co-Browsing and Screen Sharing?